wbailey/wbailey.github.io/source/_posts/2013-09-24-career-levels.markdown

 instead judging engineers on their ability to go from individual to more team focused contributors.
 It also makes learning and mentoring a key component of how the team will judge it's success.

-The one question is doesn't answer is where the years of experience numbers come from?
+The one question it doesn't answer is where the years of experience numbers come from?
 Honestly, I have no idea and nor do I need to care anymore when writing a new job description!